junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Mr. Poe (TX) moved to suspend the rules and pass the bill, as amended.
 - 2015-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9063-9065)
 - 2015-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9063-9065)
+- 2015-12-09 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 318.